 Ramadan is the holiest month for Muslims around the world.
-Ramadan is a busy period of the year for believers, with a lot of charitable acts to perform – the most significant of which is fasting.
-Fasting in Ramadan is one of the core practices as it is done to observe the fourth pillar of Islam, Sawm, which translates from Arabic as “fasting”.
+It is a busy period filled with worship and charitable acts, the most significant of which is Ramadan fasting.
+Fasting during Ramadan is one of the core practices of Islam, fulfilling the fourth pillar, Sawm, which translates from Arabic as “fasting.”

 In a hadith, the Prophet (PBUH) said, “Whoever fasts Ramadan out of faith and in the hope of reward, his previous sins will be forgiven.” (al-Bukhari, 2014; Muslim, 760)

-Fasting for Ramadan does not only mean refraining from eating.
-There are certain rules around fasting that must be adhered to for the fast to be valid.
-There are certain traditions that are customary for those observing the fast.
-If you are new to the Muslim community or want to find out more about fasting during Ramadan, continue reading to access useful information detailed below.
+Ramadan fasting goes beyond abstaining from food.
+There are specific Ramadan fasting rules that must be followed for the fast to be valid.
+Additionally, certain traditions are customary for those observing the fast.
+If you are new to the Muslim community or would like to learn more about fasting during Ramadan, continue reading for helpful information.

 Whilst every Muslim should abide by the Five Pillars of Islam, including Sawm, there are some exceptions.
 Certain groups of people are exempt from fasting.
 Children below the age of puberty come under this category.
 Their bodies are small and need nourishment, and they find it difficult to stick to the fasting rules at a very young age, which is why those who have not yet gone through puberty are not required to fast.
 Once they reach an age when they are able to try fasting, they should be gradually prepared and encouraged to fast.
 Some scholars describe this to be the age of 10.